MicrosoftDocs/powerquery-docs/powerquery-docs/fill-values-column.md

 ---
 title: Fill values in a column
-description: With Power Query, you can use the values in a column to fill down or fill up any empty spaces in of the column.
+description: With Power Query, you can use the values in a column to fill down or fill up any empty spaces in the column.
 This article demonstrates how to perform these transformations in Power Query.
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: v-douklo